The Practitioner Series

 In a lot of CCE catalogs, a named MCC shows up for one webinar - the marketing photo, not the curriculum.
 Here, the same two MCCs write the lesson content, design the slide decks, record the narration, and build the assessment for the courses they teach.

-Cherie Silas teaches: Coaching Tools Mastery, ADHD Coaching, Somatic Coaching, Systemic Coaching for Executive Teams.
-Alex Kudinov teaches: Setting Up Your Coaching Practice, Running a Coaching Business, AI for Coaches, Career and Career-Transition Coaching.
+Cherie Silas teaches: Coaching Tools Mastery, ADHD Coaching, and Systemic Coaching for Executive Teams.
+Alex Kudinov teaches: Setting Up Your Coaching Practice, Running a Coaching Business, AI for Coaches, and Career & Transition Coaching.

 I am not yet ICF-credentialed.
 Can I still enroll?